-- 1. Why two different forms?
-The Educational Visits risk assessment forms have been developed to reduce the time and effort needed to complete these documents (which are a statutory requirement) and initially identify potential hazards in a variety of environments.
-This provides you with template that can easily be made trip specific.
-There are two versions (day and residential trips (which include overseas trips)) in order to eliminate those aspects which will not be applicable for that type of trip. - 2.
+- 1. What is the KIRA form for?
+The KIRA form has been developed as an efficient way to safely plan trips and meet statutory requirements.
+These templates should be made trip specific.
+For most one day school trips, this should be a straight forward process.
+For more complicated trips, there is additional guidance and risks and control measures which can be found in the trip folder. - 2.
 How is the risk assessment made trip specific?
-The template risk assessment categorises the risk according to A Place/Site to be visited, B Group Constitution, C Transport, D Equipment/Substances used and E Planned activities and contingencies.
-Once these sections have been completed, you should tailor the table to the Educational Visit you are organising either electronically or in manuscript, depending on how you prefer to work.
+The template risk assessment categorises the risk according to A Place/Site to be visited and equipment/substances use, B Group Constitution, C Transport, and D Planned activities and contingencies.
+The non-highlighted text gives many common risks and controls.
 On the right hand column, you should tick or label y, if the identified risk is acceptable.
 If the risk is not acceptable, you need to put in further controls before the trip goes ahead and if you need help about how to do this you should speak to the EVEC.
+The highlighted sections need to be adapted to make the risk assessment trip specific.

-Section A - Place/Site - You will need to fill in something for Section A about the place/site that you are visiting, and how you can keep pupils safe there.
-For a theatre trip, it could be "The theatre is a safe site, and pupils will remain under staff supervision."
+Section A -For a theatre trip, it could be "The theatre is a safe site, and pupils will remain under staff supervision."
 However, for more complex trips with more risks (e.g. to a town centre), significantly more detail will be required.

-In section B, a named member of staff should be appointed to be in charge of first aid.
+A named member of staff should be appointed to be in charge of first aid, which is given in the Key Information part of the form.
 For residential trips, or adventurous trips, this should be a staff member with a current first aid certificate.
 Also, pupils who require epi-pens or inhalers should be listed.
 This information can be found on the medical information form.
 There are other standard risk control measures that you should tick and follow.